 Who spread the word about it?

-As mentioned before, putting Social Listening to work can help you identify influencers and group them by their reach, overall sentiment around the topic, and the number of mentions they made about it.
-To interpret the data correctly, you need to investigate more as the same influencer can post an optimistic note about “vaccination” one day and detail negative aspects of it a few days later.
+As mentioned before, putting social listening and monitoring tools to work can help you identify influencers and group them by their reach, overall sentiment around the topic, and the number of mentions they made about it.
+However, to interpret the data correctly, you need to investigate more as the same influencer can post an optimistic note about “vaccination” one day and detail its negative aspects a few days later.